 What’s the best way I’ve seen to get connected with your inner Jedi?

 Remember when you were a kid and used to talk too much or did stuff that you got in trouble for?
-You weren’t worried about anything?
+You weren’t worried about anything, right?

 This the mindset that we should adopt to cope with our next speaking engagement whether planned or impromptu.